Free shipping on USA orders over $129!

 Note: No matter which style you decide on, you will want to be sure to check the laws of your state or province to make sure you fulfill any legal requirements for homeschooling.
 Laws vary from region to region, so check with the Home School Legal Defense Association to find out what is required in your area.

 Traditional homeschooling is probably what you grew up with in the classroom.
 It usually has separate textbooks and workbooks for the various school subjects.
 You read the assigned chapter in the textbook and answer the questions about the content.
 Usually the workbooks contain fill-in-the-blank and multiple-choice questions.
 This style might sound the most familiar, but it is not the only option you have.
 There are other styles you may not have heard of yet.

 Classical homeschooling is based on teaching children in three stages, called the Trivium.
-The Grammar Stage (ages 6-10) focuses on absorbing information and memorizing the rules of phonics, spelling, grammar, foreign language, history, science, math, etc. The Dialectic Stage (ages 10–12) emphasizes logical discussion, debate, drawing correct conclusions, algebra, thesis writing, and determining the why’s behind the information.
-The Rhetoric Stage (ages 13–18) continues the systematic, rigorous studies and seeks to develop a clear, forceful, and persuasive use of language.
+The Grammar Stage (ages 6-10) focuses on absorbing information and memorizing the rules of phonics, spelling, grammar, foreign language, history, science, math, etc. The Dialectic Stage (ages 10–12) emphasizes logical discussion, debate, drawing correct conclusions, algebra, thesis writing, and determining the why behind the information.
+The Rhetoric Stage (ages 13–18) continues the systematic, rigorous studies and seeks to develop a clear, persuasive use of language.

 This style can go by many names, but we’ll call it “unschooling” here.
 Unschooling basically goes with the interests of the child.
 There is no set curriculum.
-If a child is interested in butterflies, you research and learn about them until the child is satisfied.
+If a child is interested in butterflies, you research and learn about butterflies until the child is satisfied.
 If he develops an interest in race cars, you give him information on race cars.